MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-teams-integration.md

 1. After registering Microsoft Teams, per Register an application process,  retrieve Application ID from overview section in Azure Portal
 1. Add a client secret per Add credentials process and retrieve the application key.

-To enable Microsoft Teams integration in Commerce headquarters, follow these steps.
+To enable Teams integration in Commerce headquarters, follow these steps.

 1. Go to **Retail and Commerce \> Channel setup \> Microsoft Teams Integration Configuration**.
 1. Select **Edit** on the Action Pane.
 1. Set **Enable Microsoft Teams Integration** to **Yes**.
-1. For **Application ID** and **Application Key**, enter the values you have obtained from steps 2 and 3 above.
+1. For **Application ID** and **Application Key**, enter the values you obtained when registering Teams at the Azure portal.
 1. Select **Save** on the Action Pane.

 ![Dynamics 365 Commerce - Teams integration configuration](media/D365-Commerce-Microsoft-Teams-Configuration_with_disclaimer.png)

 ## Disable Microsoft Teams integration

-To stop using Microsoft Teams integration with Dynamics 365 Commerce, follow these steps.
+To disable Teams integration in Commerce headquarters, follow these steps.

 1. Go to **Retail and Commerce \> Channel setup \> Microsoft Teams Integration Configuration**.
 2. Select **Edit** on the Action Pane.